W-doit/Queens/README.md

 A modern e-commerce platform built with Next.js 13, featuring a virtual fitting room, admin dashboard, and responsive design.

+## Deployment
+The app is deployed on netifly at https://queensfashion.netlify.app/

 ## Tech Stack

 - **Framework:** Next.js 13.5